guillaumepiot/cotidia-cms-base/cmsbase/docs/install.md

 	reversion_version.object_repr may not be NULL

 This will happen if the Django LANGUAGE_CODE settings is not the same as the first available LANGUAGES.
-For example you may have 'en-us' and 'en' which don't match and will cause the page object to lack a unicode representation (which is normal made of the default language).
+For example you may have 'en-us' and 'en' which don't match and will cause the page object to lack a unicode representation.